scottwater/twiliopusher/readme.md

+## Update

+This issue has been temporarily resolved.
+The fix (for now) was to flip the order of Twilio and Pusher.
+If Pusher is loaded first, the conflict seems to be ignored.

+Twilio and Pusher are both aware of the issue and it sounds like it will be resolved in the near future.

 ## Twilio and Pusher Example

 The goal of this sample is to demonstrate a websocket-js fallback bug between Twilio and Pusher.